tobiasschmidt89/tobiasschmidt.me/src/pages/tunes.md

 </header><section>

-I play the Irish tin whistle---mostly a [Collin Goldie] Low D whistle, but I also use Collin Goldie Low C, Low F, [Kerry Whistles] Chieftain V5 Low D and and some cheap retailer High D whistles.
+I play the Irish tin whistle---a [Collin Goldie] Low D whistle, but I also use Collin Goldie Low C, Low F, [Kerry Whistles] Chieftain V5 Low D and some cheap retailer High D whistles.
 Here I am keeping track of all the tunes I know.
 Each tune is linked to The Session---a global community of meetups to play and train traditional folk music with other musicians.

 </section><section>